solenyk/world-of-toys/README.md

 # world-of-toys

 This is a backend API for a toy store web application built using Spring Boot 3, Spring Security 6 and Java 17.
-This API is responsible for handling all of the requests made to the server and returning the appropriate data to the front-end.
+This API is responsible for handling all requests made to the server and returning the appropriate data to the front-end.

 ## Table of Contents